-Comparing Wednesday’s confirmed case numbers with Jan.
-13’s state numbers, the ZIP codes in Wake County with higher than the median point for percentage growth of weekly confirmed cases are:
+Comparing Wednesday’s confirmed case numbers with April 21’s state numbers, the ZIP codes in Wake County with the 10 highest weekly case growth as a percentage of its total cases are:

 GET UPDATES DELIVERED TO YOUR INBOX: Sign up to receive our curated email newsletters with need-to-know info and contextual content.